ablestack/nestjs-bff/README.md

 ## Structure

-- Frontend **Client Layer** example, built with Angular
+- Frontend **Frontend Layer** example, built with Angular
-- Global **Global Layer** layer that can be shared between the backend and the client
+- Global **Global Layer** layer that can be shared between the backend and the frontend
 - Backend **Hosting Layer** for exposing Application and Domain Services over a multiple transports
 - Backend **Application Services Layer** for composing Domain Services
 - Backend **Domain Services Layer** for encapsulating core domain logic